Tips for Succeeding in Beauty SchoolPosted in Programs

-Written by the Team Leader of our Cosmetology Department, Gaya Glassen
+Written by the Team Leader of our Student Services Department, Gaya Glassen

-As the team leader of cosmetology for the last 18 years, there is one mistake that I see students make that gets in the way of their own success… comparing themselves to other students.
+As the team leader of cosmetology for the last 22 years and now working with students from all departments as the Student Services team leader, there is one mistake that I see students make that gets in the way of their own success… comparing themselves to other students.
 This is the only mistake you shouldn’t make!

 Please don’t compare yourself to other students when you are learning your craft.
 You are YOU and you are unique in your own learning process.
 Every student enters our program with different experience and natural ability.
 It is our job, as your educators, to help you develop and build on whatever that jump- off point is for you.